-Lean Startup Machine is a workshop & educational series.
-Our focus is on teaching founders a process through case studies and hands-on mentoring.
-Three days is an extremely short amount of time to reliably validate a new product or service concept, yet it’s enough time to get a significant amount done.
-While Lean Startup Machine and Startup Weekend share the same spirit of experiential learning over a few days, the two events have a different purpose.
+No. Lean Startup Machine is an educational workshop with a rigorous curriculum.
+Our focus is to teach entrepreneurs the process of validating business ideas through hands-on experimentation and mentorship.
+Three days is an extremely short amount of time, but it’s enough to test multiple business concepts, identify which one has the most potential, and even collect $4,500 from customers.
+While Lean Startup Machine and Startup Weekend share the same spirit of experiential learning over a few days, Lean Startup Machine emphasizes validating ideas before building.
 Some view Lean Startup Machine as the step before Startup Weekend.
 See additional thoughts from people who have attended both events here.

 Yes.
 If you do not have a team we will help you join with other participants and form a new team on the first day of the workshop.